AparokshaUI/adwaita-swift/user-manual/Basics/CreatingViews.md

 # Creating Views

 This is a beginner tutorial.
-We will create a simple “Hello, world!" app using _Adwaita_.
+We will create a simple "Hello, world!" app using _Adwaita_.

 ## Create the Swift Package
 1. Open your terminal client and navigate to a directory you want to create the package in (e.g. `~/Documents/`).